 Explore it on Goodreads or Amazon.

-Other books by this author include Touched by an Alien, Alien Tango, Alien in the Family, Alien Proliferation, Alien vs. Alien, Alien in the House, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation
+Other books by this author which I have reviewed include Touched by an Alien, Alien Tango, Alien in the Family, Alien Proliferation, Alien vs. Alien, Alien in the House, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation

 Fifth in the humorous Katherine “Kitty” Katt science-fiction romance revolving around Kitty Katt, one of several new ambassadors in Washington, D.C.